Department of Pharmacology, School of Medicine

-Post-Doctoral Fellowships are available for highly motivated PhD/MD scientists to join the Cardiac Signaling Lab, directed by Dr. Ye Chen-Izu and Dr. Leighton T. Izu, in the Departments of Pharmacology and Biomedical Engineering, University of California – Davis, USA. (https://bme.ucdavis.edu/izulab/)
+Post-doctoral fellowships are open for highly motivated PhD/MD scientists to join the Cardiac Signaling Lab in Departments of Pharmacology and Biomedical Engineering, University of California – Davis, USA.

-The Post-Doctoral Fellows will join our interdisciplinary research group to develop and use state-of-the-art technology to investigate cardiac function and heart diseases in a highly stimulating and collaborative environment.
-There are constant and dynamic interactions between lab experimentalists and mathematical modelers who work closely to understand how the heart functions as a ‘smart’ pump.
-We focus on understanding the cellular and molecular mechanisms of mechano-chemo-electro-transduction that enable the heart to auto-regulate cardiac output in response to physiological load changes, but also cause heart diseases under pathological load conditions (e.g. high blood pressure, pressure/volume overload, hypertrophic cardiomyopathy or dilated cardiomyopathy to cause cardiac arrhythmias and heart failure.
+The post-docs will join an interdisciplinary team to develop state-of-the-art technologies and to investigate heart diseases in a stimulating and collaborative environment.
+The experimental researchers and mathematical modelers led by Drs.
+Ye Chen-Izu and Leighton Izu work closely to decipher how the heart functions as a smart pump that autoregulates cardiac output in response to physiological load changes, but fails under pathological conditions such as high blood pressure, hypertrophic cardiomyopathy, or dilated cardiomyopathy to cause cardiac arrhythmias and heart failure.

-The candidates should have training and expertise in one of the following research areas:
+The candidates should have expertise in one of the following research areas.

-The Post-Doc positions are funded by NIH grants during 2020-2024 and open until filled.
+The post-doc positions are funded by NIH grants during 2021-2025 and open until filled.